gtshinde/ecommerce_analysis_mercado/README.md

 Performed in Power Query:

 - Removed duplicates from tables with primary key columns.
-- Replaced null values in product categories with 'unidentified.'
+- Replaced null values in product categories with 'unidentified'.
 - Created a calendar table for better date handling.
 - Separated columns with date and timestamp into individual fields.
 - Added helper columns to calculate differences between actual and estimated delivery dates.